Search This Blog

 ENTER FREDERICK

-Today's specific subject is Frederick Plumridge b 1858 to builder William and wife Emma nee Judge.
+Today's specific subject is Frederick Plumridge b1858 to builder William and wife Emma nee Judge.
 His grandfather was also a bricklayer and publican.
 William was the landlord of the Duke of Cambridge as mentioned above, a role that Frederick's older brother William Henry would also take on.
 (There are several Frederick Plumridges connected to Marlow who were born at around the same time.)
 Mum Mary's family also included members who followed the bricklaying trade such as brother George.

 Young Frederick was working in the family bricklaying business from at least the age of 14.
 This was the normal age for a young man to begin his trade.
 He could have no better people to learn from than his very experienced family.
 He grew up at the Duke in Queens Road, an area that was much developed as time went on.
 But the Duke still backed onto market gardens and farm fields.
 (The pub itself had a large field that was hired out for events.
 It was used for events like the cricket match between employees of the Plumridges and that of fellow builder Carter in 1866.
 The Plumridges won).
 The Plumridges owned several cottages and a shop in the area, including a set of 4 almost opposite the Duke which no longer exist.
+Numerous Plumridge young men worked as bricklayers for the Corby building family too.
+(The Corby builders are covered here)

 In 1877, Frederick married Emily Langley of Marlow.
 They subsequently moved just around the corner from Queens Rd into the populous Dean Street.
 By 1881 Frederick was already the foreman in the family building business.
 Late in that year he moved into the bigger Hawthorn Villa in Cambridge Road, which was owned by his father (and another home possibly built by him or another Plumridge).
 This had a garden at the front and rear, with a greenhouse which indicates another Plumridge talent - gardening!
 Many of the Victorian Plumridge men of Marlow can be found enthusiastically entering the local flower shows while William at the Duke maintained many fruit trees which he manipulated to produce crops regarded as freakishly large and abundant.